-- Provided more than 19 million women with services to prevent transmission of HIV to their babies;
+- Provided 20 million women with services to prevent transmission of HIV to their babies;

 - Tested nearly 17 million women for HIV;

-- Started more than 1.2 million individuals, including nearly 99,000 children under the age of 15, on antiretroviral treatment.
+- Started more than 1.2 million individuals, including more than 104,000 children under the age of 15, on antiretroviral treatment.